Female entrepreneurs: Five strategies for overcoming barriers to business

-The system, as it is, is not empowering women solopreneurs or micro-business owners to take their business to the next level.
+The system, as it is, is not empowering women solopreneurs or micro-business owners to take their businesses to the next level.
 And this isn't just the case for those with families.
-The barriers to fundraising, access to networks, access to training or coaching are other reasons why women are not scaling their businesses at the same rate as men.
+The barriers to fundraising, access to networks and access to training or coaching are other reasons why women are not scaling their businesses at the same rate as men.

 On a related note, I recently attended the re-inauguration of WEgate, an EU initiative to support women in starting, building and scaling successful businesses.
 The opening speech was inspiring.
 In essence, the message was "stop trying to fix women, instead fix the system… but let's admit, the change will come from within".

 This is the famous 'work on the business' mindset.
-The main mindset ingredients for this to happen are:
+Here are the main mindset ingredients for this to happen:

 Conviction: Your belief in the fact that your dream business is possible and you can make it happen